Sophie-Williams/bottomless-block-barrage/README.md

 ## The demo
 ### Controls
-* UP/DOWN/LEFT/RIGHT moves the cursor
+* Up/Down/Left/Right moves the cursor
 * A swaps the two panels over the selector
-* X increases the level
-* Y decreases the level
 * R quick rises the panels
-* SELECT generates a new board
+* Start instant quits and returns to Title Screen

 ## Compiling